How to get statutory safety training and the certificates of competency you will need to work in the fishing industry.

-Before you go to sea as a fisherman you must undergo statutory safety training and be issued with certificates proving you have undergone the relevant training.
+Before you go to sea as a fisherman you must take formal safety training and have certificates to prove that you have done the training.

 The rules governing the Certificate of Competency (CoC) are based on the size or power of a fishing vessel as well as its area of operation.

-If you are a skipper, mate or engineer, working on fishing vessels that are 16.5 metres in length and above, or work on vessels with propulsive powers of 750 kilowatts, you are required to hold an MCA CoC.
+If you are a skipper, mate or engineer, working on fishing vessels that are 16.5 metres in length and above, or work on vessels with propulsive powers of 750 kilowatts, you must hold an MCA CoC.

 You can only get a CoC after assessment and examination, which consists of practical, written and oral components.
 Apply for or renew a Certificate of Competency on the MCA website.